typescript-cheatsheets/react/docs/advanced/patterns_by_version.md

 }
 ```

 TODO: blame this change.
-Don't know what this shouldve done
+Don't know what this should've done

 You can also assert a type, or use a **type guard** against an `unknown` type.
 This is better than resorting to `any`.